KNOT-FIT-BUT/warc3/README.md

 ## Examples

-This `warc` library makes it very easy to work with WARC files:
+This `warc` library makes it straightforward to work with WARC files:
 ```python
 import warc
 with warc.open("test.warc") as f: